Michael-Cowie/Notes/Math/ratios.md

 #### Same Type of Quantity, Different Sizes

-This occurs when comparing corresponding parts of two objects that have the **same shape**, but possibly different sizes.
-Consider two similar triangles (The foundation of trigonometry).
-Triangle $A$ has sides $3\text{cm}$, $4\text{cm}$ and $5\text{cm}$.
+This occurs when comparing corresponding parts of two objects that have the **same shape, but possibly different sizes**.
+Consider two similar triangles, triangle $A$ has sides $3\text{cm}$, $4\text{cm}$ and $5\text{cm}$.
 Triangle $B$ is an enlarged version with one corresponding side measuring $6\text{cm}$.
 Because the triangles are similar, the ratios of their corresponding sides are equal.

 ```math
 \frac{3}{6} = \frac{4}{x} = \frac{5}{y}
 ```

-Solving the proportion gives $x = 8\text{cm}$ and $y = 10\text{cm}$.
+Solving the proportion gives $x = 8\text{ cm}$ and $y = 10\text{ cm}$.
 This type of proportion is essential in trigonometry, scale drawings and geometry.
 It shows that when shapes are similar, corresponding angles are equal and corresponding sides remain in constant proportion.
 Similarily, in a right-angled triangle, the sine of an angle $\theta$ is defined as the ratio.

 ```math
 \sin(\theta) = \frac{\text{Opposite}}{\text{Hypotenuse}}